-How to Read a Film workshops run about 3 hours and are built around the program of offerings at UC Berkeley's Pacific Film Archive.
+How to Read a Film workshops ran about 3 hours and were built around the program of offerings at UC Berkeley's Pacific Film Archive.
 In consultation with curators at the PFA, ORIAS selects films from the PFA program.
 Films are selected based on a combination of criteria: film-making techniques, social and historical context, and availability, among other factors.

 - a pre-viewing discussion to introduce the historical and social context for the film, along with one or two relevant film-making techniques and guiding questions to focus viewers' attention